zxc916684603/ecs/intl.en-US/Product Introduction/Scenarios.md

 ## Databases {#section_wr2_4wq_ydb .section}

-Supports databases with high requirements for I/O. A high-configuration I/O-optimized ECS instance can be used with an SSD cloud disk  to support high I/O concurrency with higher data reliability.
+A high-configuration I/O-optimized ECS instance can be used with an SSD cloud disk to support high I/O concurrency with higher data reliability.
 Alternatively, multiple lower-configuration I/O-optimized ECS instances can be used with Server Load Balancer to deliver a highly available architecture.

 ## Apps or websites with large traffic fluctuations {#section_xr2_4wq_ydb .section}